 5. Fold The Laundry.

-You may like ironing, I refer to it as a chore, so it is one of the tasks I do delegate.
-In fact, now everyone in my household is an adult, there is a lot of delegation and shared tasks.
+You may like ironing.
+I refer to it as a chore, so it is one of the tasks I delegate.
+Now everyone in my household is an adult, and there is a lot of delegation and shared tasks.

 Tip 3.
 Set up different coloured laundry tubs in the laundry for the wash.
-Kids love to sort out colours and it is a great way to educate them on the importance on not washing the reds and whites together.
+Kids love to sort out colours, and it is a great way to educate them on the importance of not washing the reds and whites together.

 6. Set Out Your Weekly Outfits.

 It does not need to be difficult.
-In fact, you could make choices easy when it comes to clothing by following the same principal as Steve Jobs by wearing a signature outfit each day.
+You could make choices easy regarding clothing by following the same principal as Steve Jobs by wearing a signature outfit each day.
 There are many people who wear the same thing every day.